D7ry/vulkan_playground/readme.md

 At render time, the vulkan API provides the `vkCmdDrawIndexedIndirect` call, that iterates over all the draw commands, in parallel, and executes the draws.

+Note that the tight layout of mesh instances in the SSBO also provides opportunities for compute shader to modify instance data -- such as transforms, in parallel.

 #### Handling Complexities -- Perf Analysis